TamaraAlhajj/conFusion/README.md

 # conFusion

+First project for the Full-Stack Web Development Specialization by [The Hong Kong University of Science and Technology](https://www.ust.hk/).

-A website for the fictional the restaurant "conFusion".
+**Main Task:** Implement a website for the fictional the restaurant "conFusion".

 ## Motivation